stepan-mitkin/son/README.md

 A `return` or `throw` statement terminates the function.
 In such a case, all remaining sections are skipped.

-The matching rules for all plots within a section must be mutually exclusive, meaning only one rule can be true at a time.
+The matching rules for all plots within a section must be mutually exclusive, meaning only the rules of one plot can be true at a time.

 The order in which the matching rules are evaluated is important, so ensure they are arranged correctly.